TSYS-Merchant/cassowary/README.md

 }
 ```

 You will need to clone this repository to somewhere in your project structure. iOS projects should use OCLintEngine and OCUnitTestEngine for linting and unit testing respectively.
-Android projects should use AndroidLintEngine and AndroidTestEngine.
+Android projects should use AndroidLintEngine and AndroidTestEngine. .NET projects should use DotNetLintEngine.

 iOS Linting and Unit Testing
 ----------------------------